lamps-wg/draft-composite-kem/README.md

 # Composite KEM

-This is the working area for the individual Internet-Draft, "Use of Attestation with Certification Signing Requests".
+This is the working area for the individual Internet-Draft, "Composite KEMs For Use In Internet PKI".

 * [Editor's Copy](https://lamps-wg.github.io/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-ietf-lamps-pq-composite-kem)